Marriage

 eight days after batikia, woven slippers couple lying on the pillow has been sent to the groom, he returned on Friday, the day before the wedding, thus indicating his impending departure from his homeland.
 A list of all commodities (bouleti) was also placed on Friday.

 The wedding (skopelos marriage) was always located on Sunday.
 On Friday anapiasmata was held at the bride’s house, namely the kneading and baking of bread from the wedding dinner.
-In Gloss, they used to knead bread roll wedding during anapiasmata, instead of bread.
+In Gloss, they used to knead bread roll weddings during anapiasmata, instead of bread.
 On this occasion, the bride and handing out money to passers presented rasimata, in other words, they put the money on the tray, which was designed for the bride.

 On Saturday morning,